calmzhu/pycloudeasy.alicloud/README.md

-# cloudeasy.alicloud
+# cloudeasy

 ## Description

-A Friendly alicloud sdk based on raw alicloud tea api.
+A Friendly sdk based on raw api for
+- alibaba cloud
+- github

 ## Install